 Household food insecurity is the inadequate or insecure access to food due to financial constraints.
-It is a serious problem in Canada that negatively impacts physical, mental, and social health, and costs our healthcare system considerably.
-See footnote sixty-nine.
+It is a serious problem in Canada that negatively impacts physical, mental, and social health, and costs our healthcare system considerably69.

 Education

 Education is an important predictor of health, living standards, democratic participation, and education for future generations.
 It focuses on formal learning (in school) as opposed to informal learning.